madhuakula/kubernetes-goat/guide/docs/scenarios/scenario-3.md

 :::

-* We can start with enumeration and reconnaissance to understand what services are running in the current instance and other networks based on the available information
+* We can start with enumeration and reconnaissance to understand what services are running in the current instance and other networks based on the available information.

 * We can also query the current container/pod to see if any other services running by querying the different ports and addresses.
-Let's query the port `5000` in the same container `http://127.0.0.1:5000` with method `GET`
+Let's query the port `5000` in the same container `http://127.0.0.1:5000` with method `GET`.

 ![Scenario 3 internal port](images/sc-3-2.png)

 * As we can see, it's running some web service and returned the HTTP response as well.
-So now we have more data/information to further our attack towards more access within the Kubernetes network services
+So now we have more data/information to further our attack towards more access within the Kubernetes network services.

-* Now we can see that there is an internal-only exposed service within the cluster called `metadata-db`, let's a query and see if we can get any more useful information `http://metadata-db`
+* Now we can see that there is an internal-only exposed service within the cluster called `metadata-db`, let's a query and see if we can get any more useful information `http://metadata-db`.

 ![Scenario 3 access metadata service](images/sc-3-3.png)

-* After enumerating through the entire key values, finally we can see that there is a flag at `http://metadata-db/latest/secrets/kubernetes-goat` endpoint
+* After enumerating through the entire key values, finally we can see that there is a flag at `http://metadata-db/latest/secrets/kubernetes-goat` endpoint.

 ![Scenario 3 access flag](images/sc-3-4.png)